Stamp duty for second homes

 This is where things can get a little complicated.

 If the property you are purchasing is going to replace your main residence, then the additional stamp duty rate isn’t payable.
-But, you have to have sold your original main residence in order to get this exemption.
+But, you have to sell your original main residence at the same time in order to get this exemption.
 If you haven’t managed to sell your old place but want to buy the house of your dreams, you’ll have to pay the stamp duty for second homes.
 Sell your original home within 3 years, you can claim the extra stamp duty back.

 What is a main residence?